 Readings

-Wide-Open Town Scholars will be expected to do the assigned readings and view the asynchronous content before the workshop begins.
-These materials will provide a necessary framework for understanding the topics addressed during the workshop and working through them in advance will ensure that our synchronous time together is as productive as possible.
-These materials will be made available to participants in June.
+Wide-Open Town participants will be expected to do the assigned readings and resources before the workshop begins.
+These materials will provide a necessary framework for understanding the topics addressed during the workshop.
+These materials will be provided on a password protected section of the Wide-Open Town Website or mailed to participants in June.

 Lesson Plan or Project Assignment